Information Dynamics in a Model with Hilbert Space Fragmentation: Entanglement Entropy and Eigenstate Thermalization

 Turning now to the maximum value of $S(t)$ that exhibits a leading area law scaling of the maximum entropy (constant for large enough $L$ in Fig. \ref{fig:Entropytimeevolution}).
 This is in clear contrast to the case of fully connected Hilbert spaces, where one expects the entropy to reach the Page value \cite{Page93} (volume law $\propto L$) at long times.
 In order to understand this phenomenon, we conjecture that each sector of the Hilbert space thermalizes separately.

 Using this assumption, we can estimate the expected maximal entanglement entropy.
 To do this we consider wavefunctions that are randomized within each conserved subsector but where the overall weight of each such sector is given by the weight in the initial state, since this cannot change due to the Hilbert space fragmentation.
-Taking the average entropy over 1000 such random states for different values of $\alpha$ (100 for $N=8$ and $N=10$), we compare the results from random properly weighted wavefunctions to the numerically obtained maximum entropy in the course of the time evolution for the initial states, Eq.~\eqref{eq:alphastate}.
+Taking the average entropy over 1000 such random states for different values of $\alpha$ (100 for $L=8$ and $L=10$), we compare the results from random properly weighted wavefunctions to the numerically obtained maximum entropy in the course of the time evolution for the initial states, Eq.~\eqref{eq:alphastate}.
 The results are shown in Fig.~\ref{fig:differentalpha}.
+Evidently larger Hilbert space fragments thermalize in a conventional manner.
+This result stands in contrast to, for example, the asymptotic states found for large nonintegrable subsectors of Ref.~\cite{moudgalya2019thermalization} where even the mid-spectrum states are far from random.

 In the case of the initial condition Eq.~\eqref{eq:alphastate}, the probability for a triplet run of $n$ consecutive triplets is equal to $\alpha^n$.
 It is therefore instructive to introduce the initial condition dependent localization length:

 The maximum entropy scales linearly with the localization length for small $l_\alpha\gtrsim1$.
 One can now understand that the violation of the volume law for distinct initial states comes from the fact that the system is only entangled over a distance of order $l_{\alpha}$.
 For values $l_{\alpha} \lesssim \frac{L}{2}$, the effective system size is below the actual length of the ladder and the system obeys an area law, as is also visible in the inset of Fig.~\ref{fig:differentalpha}(a).
 When, instead, $l_{\alpha} > \frac{L}{2}$, the entanglement spreads over the entire system and one can detect a crossover to a volume law.